IBM/csm-dach-cloud-native-labs/source2image.md

 If we inspect the resources with _oc get all_, we'll see:

- * There is a new builder pod _helloworld-2-build_, which after a short while should be in stautus _Completed_
+ * There is a new builder pod _helloworld-2-build_ which after a short while should be in stautus _Completed_
- * A new build config _helloworld-2_, which after the build should be in status _Complete_
+ * A new build config _helloworld-2_ which after the build should be in status _Complete_
- * The previously running pod terminate
+ * The previously running pod is either in status _terminating_ or it's already gone
- * A new pod running the modified application
+ * A new pod is running with the new version of the application, including our changes

 If we test the same url as before, we should see the new message:
 ```